 Dan nodded while he held smoke in his lungs.

 “Oh, please.”
 Beatrice kissed him and inhaled the smoke from his chest to hers.
 Dan collapsed back on her bed, and she blew the smoke toward the moon.
 “There.
 Now you’ve got no excuse.”

 The door opened.

-The man in sunglasses and the pale pink toga closed the door behind him.
+The man in sunglasses and the pink toga closed the door behind him.
 The action took several seconds as he fumbled with drunken swagger.
 When he turned he almost dropped his bong in surprise.
 “Oh, shit!
 I thought this was the can.”

 “Sweet.”
 The man took the cricket and inhaled heartily.
 Dan stuck out his tongue like he tasted something terrible.
 “But you know, I got centipede.
 It makes crickets look like a fuckin’ church.”

 “We’re not interested,” said Dan.